-St. Thomas is the most sophisticated and active of the three sister islands.
-It is not unusual to see ten mega size cruise ships in the port and capital of Charlotte Amalie which has been a bustling seaport since the 1600's.
-Downtown is action packed with shoppers and diners.
+- ST. THOMAS St. Thomas is the most sophisticated and active of the three sister islands.
+It is not unusual to see ten mega-size cruise ships in the port, and in the capital of Charlotte Amalie which has been a bustling seaport since the 1600's.
+Downtown is action-packed with shoppers and diners.
 Historic warehouses, some built during the days when pirates like Henry Morgan and Blackbeard sailed the waters, today house shops offering duty free liquor, perfumes, clothing (some designer), jewelry and electronic equipment, without any risk of a swashbuckling pirate getting between you and the great deals.

-The largest of the three sisters, St. Croix is quieter and more pastoral.
-The town of Christiansted is lined with pastel colored buildings.
-The countryside's rolling hills are a beautiful sight indeed, and many of the white sand beaches are just as Columbus discovered them in 1493.
-Scuba divers love it for the 850 acre reef national park, and lots of other opportunities for water sports abound.
+- ST. CROIX The largest of the three sisters, St. Croix is quieter and more pastoral than the other two.
+The town of Christiansted is lined with charming, pastel colored buildings.
+The countryside's rolling hills are a beautiful sight indeed, and many of the white sand beaches are just as Columbus "discovered" them in 1493.
+Scuba divers love it for the 850-acre reef national park, and lots of other opportunities for water sports abound.
 Of course, if lazing around on the sand soaking up the sun and sipping at cocktails is more your thing, St. Croix is perfect.

-Smallest of the trio, St. John is the most tranquil.
-Nature lovers can't get enough of it, as two thirds of the island is a national park.
-You may have heard of some of its famous beaches, such as Cinnamon Bay, Maho Bay or Trunk Bay, which are all noted for their pristine beauty.
+- ST. JOHN The smallest of the trio, St. John is also the most tranquil.
+Nature lovers can't get enough of it, as two thirds of the entire island is a national park.
+You may have heard of some of its famous beaches such as Cinnamon Bay, Maho Bay, or Trunk Bay, which are all noted for their pristine beauty and romantic scenery.

 - SHOPPING: Even if you don’t buy anything, just walk down main street to see the scene.
 Besides the international brands of jewelry, cameras and clothing, local handicrafts are of interest.
 You can watch artists producing silk screened fabrics, brooms, perfumes, candles, jewelry or other items at Tillett Gardens.

-- It’s an African custom for new brides and grooms to jump over a broom to start their life together.
-You can buy your own special broom at the "Broom Man" who makes them in all sizes and shapes at the NATIVE ARTS CO-OP.
+- EMBRACE CUSTOM: It’s an African custom for new brides and grooms to jump over a broom to start their life together.
+You can buy your own special broom at the "Broom Man" who makes them in all sizes and shapes at the Native Arts and Crafts Cooperative.

-- SAIL AWAY on the 45 ft.
+- SAIL AWAY: Sail on the 45 ft.
 Sea Ray from Magic Moments.
 This is an island stopping cruise with snorkeling and a delicious lunch of lobster and wine.
-Tel: 340 775 5066.
+Call at 340-775-5066 for more information.

 - ESTATE WHIM: You can tour this former sugar plantation which has been restored to its original design.
 Romantic Candlelight Concerts are held on Fridays and Saturdays in season (Dec.-March.)
 Call them at 348-772-0598 or visit online at www.stcroixlandmarks.org.

 - BUCK ISLAND: Snorkel along an underwater "marked path" off the north shore to watch colorful marine life. www.nps.gov/buis.

-- Crazy.
-Don’t forget your camera and have a beer with the pigs at the PELLIER DOMINO CLUB.
+- DRINK WITH PIGS: Crazy.
+Don’t forget your camera and have a beer with the pigs at the Pellier Domino Club on St. Croix.
 Buy a beer for yourself and one for one of the pampered pigs who will down it as you watch.

 - TAKE A HIKE.
-St. John is laced with hiking trails but REEF BAY TRAIL is considered to be one of the best.
+St. John is laced with hiking trails, but the Reef Bay Trail is considered one of the best.
 A park service ranger can be your guide and tell you about flora, fauna, history and even petroglyphs along the way.
 Take the safari bus ($6 per person) from the Visitors Center to the head of the trail to find your guide.
 Call before you go to check on times and make a reservation.
 Tel: 340 776 6201.

-- PACK A PICNIC and drive around the island.
-Stop on a beach like Maho Bay, Cinnamon Bay, or Hawksnest.
-Trunk Bay is a favorite with snorkelers a there As there is an underwater trail.
+- PACK A PICNIC: Stop on a beach like Maho Bay, Cinnamon Bay, or Hawksnest.
+Trunk Bay is a favorite with snorkelers, as there is an underwater trail.
 Go early to get a parking spot and rent equipment.